 At Kidzu —make, build, explore and learn— an adventurous expanded Museum experience for age infant to tween.
 Kidzu’s new 8,500 square foot space is multi-sensory, play-centered, and focused on providing area children and their families, teachers, and caregivers an ever-changing menu of exhibits and programs that inspire creativity, collaboration and community.
 Kidzu Children’s Museum is a hands-on museum dedicated to inspiring young children and the adults in their lives to learn through purposeful play.
 We are planning to expand to a much larger site in the next few years.
 Read on to learn more about where we’ve been, what we’re up to, and where we’re headed.

-With a focus on STEM education, the arts, child health and emerging literacy, Kidzu Children’s Museum inspires children and the adults in their lives to learn through purposeful play.
+With a focus on STEM education, the arts, child health and emerging literacy, Kidzu Children’s Museum inspires children and the adults in their lives to learn through creative, purposeful play.

 Kidzu Children’s Museum wouldn’t be here without the support of our friends and neighbors.
 The museum has always relied heavily on students from UNC Chapel Hill and area high schools to keep Kidzu running on a day to day basis.
 Kidzu prides itself on being a starter job for young people to help prepare them for entry into the workforce after college.
 We partner with more than 100 community organizations who provide our visitors access to a realm of sensory experiences.
 We’re on our way to welcoming our 400 thousandth visitor in 2017.